MicrosoftDocs/Advertising-docs/Advertising/bingads-12/bulk-service/in-market-audience.md

 > [!NOTE]
 > Bulk upload is not supported.
 You cannot add, update, or delete an in-market audience using the Bing Ads API.
 Having said that, you can add and delete in-market audience associations and exclusions.
 > Bing Ads API will always return all currently active in-market audiences.
 The service does not return deleted in-market audiences, or any delta download to see what changed.
+> The in-market audiences returned via Bing Ads API is a union of all available in-market audiences across all markets e.g., AU, CA, DE, FR, UK, and US.
+The [Audience Network Size](#audiencenetworksize) and [Audience Search Size](#audiencesearchsize) are a sum of lists sizes across all supported markets for a given in-market audience in the corresponding network.
+The Bing Ads API does not provide details of list sizes per market.
+For example the "Advertising and Marketing" in-market audience size in the search network might be returned as 17070879 (17.1M) via the Bing Ads API.
+The breakdown per market shown in the Microsoft Advertising web application might be: 2.88M in US; 474K in AU; 13.7M in UK.
 > You should not take any dependencies on the sandbox in-market audiences.
 Some in-market audiences are available in sandbox, but not in production.
 The in-market audience property values can also differ between sandbox and production e.g., the audience name and size.

 > [!NOTE]